 The TP-LINK 24-Port Gigabit Ethernet Rackmount Switch (TL-SG1024) is another unmanaged Ethernet switch from TP-Link.
 The first thing about this switch that would catch the eye of anyone who’s looking for Ethernet switches is the price tag of this particular 24 port switch which is more than twice as much as the TL-SF1024M that we looked at earlier.
 They’re both 24 Port Unmanaged switches from the same network giant so really, what gives?

-Well first of all, the TL-SG1024 is a gigabit switch capable of distributing a steady 1000 Mbps of broadband to all the devices connected to its ports.
+Well, first of all, the TL-SG1024 is a gigabit switch capable of distributing a steady 1000 Mbps of broadband to all the devices connected to its ports.
 This makes the TL-SG1024 more suited to users who are looking for a means to connect a large number of devices without compromising the speeds.

 NETGEAR ProSAFE XS712T 12-Port 10GBase-T Gigabit Smart Managed Switch (XS712T-100NES)

-The next switch on our list is the last that we will be discussing from the ProSAFE series from Netgear.
-Now, we’ve had a lot of Ethernet Switches coming in for reviewing but it’s safe to say that this one is by far the most powerful one in terms of broadband speeds.
+The next switch on our list is the last one that I will be discussing from the ProSAFE series from Netgear.
+Now, we’ve had a lot of Ethernet Switches coming in for reviewing but it’s safe to say that this one is by far the most powerful in terms of broadband speeds.
 With 10 Gigabits of broadband distributed to each port on board the switch, the XS712T-100NES is a device that is suited to hard-core users and is perfect for tasks such as virtualization.

 NETGEAR 24-Port Gigabit Ethernet Desktop/Rackmount Switch (GS324)

-Finally, we arrive at the last Switch on our list, the 24-Port Gigabit Ethernet Desktop/Rackmount Switch (GS324) from NETGEAR.
-Now without wasting anymore time, let’s get right down to it.
-The GS324 is compact, easy to use and affordable.
+Finally, we arrive at the last Switch on our list, the 24-port Gigabit Ethernet Desktop/Rackmount Switch (GS324) from NETGEAR.
+Now without wasting any more time, let’s get right down to it.
+The GS324 is compact, easy to use, and affordable.
 It is an unmanaged switch that’s mostly aimed at users in small offices from what we’ve seen.

-Now that we’re at the end of our list, let’s have a quick word to sum up.
-There are many Switches out there that you can buy and by now you should have a fair idea about the kinds of features that you would want on board a switch that you could use for networking.
+Now that we’re at the end of our list, let’s have a quick word, to sum up.
+There are many Switches out there that you can buy and by now you should have a fair idea about the kinds of features that you would want onboard a switch that you could use for networking.
 Ultimately, you should go for a switch that has more ports than the number of devices you own and you should also take into consideration the stability by which the switch distributes speeds to your devices.